-Performance Target: Examine 81% of credit unions.
+Performance Target: Examine 100% of credit unions within regulatory timelines.

-What was achieved: By making frequent contact with credit unions through examinations and related supervisory contact, potential problems can be caught earlier, when remedial efforts are more effective for the health of the credit union and the protection of credit union members.
-Approximately 70.5% of all Iowa State-Chartered credit unions were examined in Fiscal Year 2022.
-This number does not include additional Contacts performed by the Division outside of the examination cycle.
+What was achieved: By making frequent contact with credit unions through examinations and related supervisory contact, potential problems can be caught earlier.
+Remedial efforts are more effective for the health of the credit union and the protection of credit union members.
+One hundred percent of all Iowa State-Chartered credit unions were examined with the regulatory requirements of a 24 month cycle in Fiscal Year 2023.
+This percentage number does not include additional contacts performed by the Division outside of the examination cycle.